Extra-Curricular Activities & Clubs

 Residentials

 Our pupils are offered the opportunity to take part in residential visits in years 4 and 6.
-In year 4 pupils go to either Pixies Holt on Dartmoor or Kilve Court in Somerset for a 3 day visit based around creative art and often giving them their first taste of being away from home.
+In year 4 pupils go to Escot for a 3 day visit giving them their first taste of being away from home.
 It’s a great opportunity for pupils to learn outside of the school environment in a well established residential centre.

-Year 6 pupils look forward to an outdoor activity residential in the Autumn term.
-They stay at the Outdoor Adventure centre in Widemouth Bay and experience a whole range of outdoor activities including surfing, body boarding, abseiling and coastal traversing.
+Year 6 pupils look forward to an outdoor activity residential.
+They stay at the Outdoor Adventure centre on Exmoor.
 The carefully planned programme is designed to develop skills in personal safety, respect for self and others, teamwork and leadership.

 Additionally, we sometimes make use of our superb outdoor environment and offer overnight camps for other pupils in the school as part of a planned programme within our curriculum.